-As usual, we start the evening with Champagne Ruinart followed by the liquid nitrogen starter.
+As usual we start with Champagne Ruinart followed by the liquid nitrogen starter.

 Fenix can be found at

 (03) 9427 8500

 Tuesday - Sunday for Lunch